Published June 5th, 2017

 #8 Have a Bustler!

-Make sure your wedding bustle is strong and someone knows how to do it beside you.
+Make sure your wedding bustle is strong and someone knows how to do it besides you.
 You cannot successfully bustle your own dress while in it!

 #9 Forgo the Veil?

-If you choose to wear a veil for your ceremony at French’s Point, consider the breeze and keep the veil shorter than finger-tip length, or better still, forgo it all together.
+If you choose to wear a veil for your ceremony at French’s Point, consider the breeze and keep the veil shorter than finger-tip length, or better still, forgo it altogether.